You could say we’ve discussed anacyclosis once or twice on this website before:

 We are entering the mob rule stage (negative form / rule by democracy)

-Which is the degenerative socialistic stage of the cycle of collapse and the ochlocracy regime of anacyclosis.
+Which is the degenerative centralized stage of the cycle of collapse and the ochlocracy regime of anacyclosis.

-And after democracy, the rule of one returns.
+And after democracy, the rule of one tends to return.